LukusCRichards/Year-2-Learning-Journal.md/README.md

 ## Friday 20th November 2020

 Today, I learned how to write a code for the Field of View that makes the objects that block it remain in a smooth angle while the character is moving.
+I used the same follow up video I wathed a few days ago that mentioned how to make the Field of Vision

 ## Saturday 21st November 2020